CartoDB/cartoframes/docs/support/01-support-options.md

 In order to speed up the resolution of your issue, provide as much information as possible (even if it is a link from community support).
 This allows our engineers to investigate your problem as soon as possible.

-If you are not yet CARTO customer, browse our [plans & pricing](https://carto.com/pricing/) and find the right plan for you.
+If you are not yet CARTO customer, browse our [plans &amp; pricing](https://carto.com/pricing/) and find the right plan for you.